Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Computational results

 \subsection{Varying sector bounds}

 To investigate the performance of our subset SSD approach when we varied sector bounds we performed twenty different experiments.
-As above, in order to define sector bounds for a given sector $k$ we take its exposure from Table \ref{table1} as $\delta_k$.
+As above, in order to define sector bounds for a given sector $k$ we take its exposure from Table~\ref{table1} as $\delta_k$.
 Using $\Delta$ we have $\delta_k^L = (1 - \Delta) \delta_k $ and $\delta_k^U = (1 + \Delta) \delta_k$, where (as before) $\delta_k^L$ and $\delta_k^U$ limit exposure to any particular sector, as in Equation~(\ref{eqjebdelta}).

 We evaluated the out-of-sample performance of both scaled subset SSD and scaled standard SSD for $\Delta = (0.01, 0.02, \dots, 0.20)$.
 The results can be seen in Table~\ref{table3}.
-In this table we have, for example for FV and scaled subset SSD, that over the twenty values of $\Delta$ considered, the mean FV value was 1.92, the median FV value was 1.91, the minimum FV value was 1.90 and the maximum FV value was 1.93.
+In this table we have, for example for FV and scaled subset SSD, that over the twenty values of $\Delta$ considered, the mean FV value was 1.93, the median FV value was 1.93, the minimum FV value was 1.91 and the maximum FV value was 1.94.

 Considering Table~\ref{table3} we can see that for the four performance measures where high values are better (so FV, CAGR, Sharpe and Sortino) the \emph{minimum} values for these measures for scaled subset SSD exceed the \emph{maximum} values for these measures for scaled standard SSD.
 For the two performance measures where low values are better (so Vol and MDD) the \emph{maximum} value for Vol for scaled subset SSD is below the \emph{minimum} value for Vol for scaled standard SSD.
-With regard to MDD the mean MDD value for subset SSD is below the mean MDD value for standard SSD.
-Therefore varying the sector bounds, as summarised in Table~\ref{table3}, leads us to reasonably conclude that scaled subset SSD is a better strategy to use than scaled standard SSD.
+For MDD the \emph{maximum} value for Vol for scaled subset SSD is only slightly above the \emph{minimum} value for Vol for scaled standard SSD.
+Therefore varying the sector bounds, as summarised in Table~\ref{table3}, leads us to reasonably conclude that \textbf{\emph{scaled subset SSD is a better strategy to use than scaled standard SSD.}}

 In a similar fashion for the four performance measures where high values are better (so FV, CAGR, Sharpe and Sortino) the minimum values for these measures for scaled subset SSD exceed the values associated with the S\&P~500.
 For the two performance measures where low values are better (so Vol and MDD) the maximum values for these measures for scaled subset SSD are below the values associated with the S\&P~500.
-In other words with regard to all six performance measures scaled subset SSD dominates the S\&P~500.
+In other words \textbf{\emph{with regard to all six performance measures scaled subset SSD dominates the S\&P~500.}}

 One feature of Table~\ref{table3} is that for subset SSD, over the twenty values of $\Delta$ considered, the average portfolio cardinality $\mu(C)$ and average asset weight $\mu(W)$ never change.